sunsembrace/Solutions-Architect-Associate/readme.md

 You can then have access to the ec2 instance.
 If you try to run the same aws iam list-users command after detaching the role, you’ll get an Access Denied.

-5. EC2 Instance Launch type - Spot fleets / Instance Hands on.
+5. EC2 Instance Launch type - Spot fleets / Instance - Hands on Lab.
 Launched Spot Fleet.
 Learnt how to launch a spot instances through ec2.

+6. Elastic IP Hands on Lab
+Private v Public IP (IPv4)  - Hands on.
+By default, your EC2 machine comes with:
+A private IP for the internal AWS Network.
+A public IP, for the WWW.

+How does public IPv4 address pricing work?
+Hourly charge  for in-use Public IPv4 Address: $0.005 Hourly charge for idle Public IPv4 Address: $.005

+Go down to Elastic IPs → Allocate Elastic IP address → from amazon’s pool of ipv4s address → creates an ipv4 address to be allocated to an ec2 instance → Click Action again, associate Elastic IP address → Then decide Instance or Network interface → Choose private IP address to associate it with.